 Gigya expects to comply fully with its obligations as a data processor under the terms of the GDPR by the start of enforcement on May 25, 2018.
 To that end, Gigya works closely with reputable external counsel to ensure compliance, closely monitors Article 24 Working Party guidance and is already producing GDPR-ready contract documents with our clients.

-- Does Gigya have a Data Privacy Officer
+- Does Gigya have a Data Protection Officer

 Yes.
 Appointing a DPO is one of the GDPR compliance requirements.